With its rich shortcrust base and voluptuous, sweet filling, pecan pie must be the ultimate in decadence.

 60g sunflower seed dairy free spread / margarine

-2tbsp caster sugar (if sweet pastry is required)
+2tbsp caster sugar (if sweet pastry is required) METHOD

 1. Sift the flour and xanthan gum into the bowl of a food processor, add the margarine and vegetable shortening and pulse until the mixture is of breadcrumb-like consistency.
 Alternatively, place the ingredients in large bowl and rub together with your fingerprints.